 The order passed in a child support case can be modified if there’s a considerable change in your income.
-The order can be altered to meet the “best interests of the child” which are the primary deciding factor.
+The current order can be altered to meet the “best interests of the child” which are the primary deciding factor.

 What are the Types of Modifications Possible?

 Our attorneys are highly experienced in dealing with post-decree modifications specific to Colorado courts.
 You’ll get accurate advice for one of the following modifications for your divorce case: